LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor vs ARZOPA A1 15.6" FHD Portable Monitor

 Which one is better?

-The LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor is the better buy for most people - its 98% DCI-P3 color accuracy crushes the ARZOPA A1's 45% NTSC.
-That said, grab the ARZOPA A1 if you need something ultra-portable and lighter at just 1.6 lbs.
+The LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor is the better buy for most people - its 98% DCI-P3 color gamut crushes the ARZOPA A1's 45% NTSC.
+That said, grab the ARZOPA if you need a lightweight monitor for travel - it's overlighter.

 Who should buy each?

-Choose the LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor if: you need professional-grade color accuracy for design work, want a larger display for multitasking, or require a versatile workstation setup.
+Choose the LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor if: you need professional-grade color accuracy for design work, you want the vertical workspace of two monitors in one, or you frequently multitask with multiple computers.
 (27.6" display, 317.47 oz weight)

-Choose the ARZOPA A1 15.6" FHD Portable Monitor if: you need an ultra-light option for travel, want plug-and-play functionality, or prefer a budget-friendly display for casual use.
+Choose the ARZOPA A1 15.6" FHD Portable Monitor if: you need a lightweight travel monitor, you want a plug-and-play device for presentations, or you're on a tight budget.
 (15.6" display, 25.57 oz weight)

 Conclusion